hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ingress.networking.k8s.io/ingress-host-based-selfsigned created
 ```

-Check the details of the *TLS* and *Rules* settings by t﻿yping below command:
+Check the details of the *TLS* and *Rules* settings by t﻿yping the command shown below:

 ```shell
 $ kubectl describe ingress ingress-host-based-selfsigned -n nginx-apps